Levoit LV-PUR131 Review

 Though the Levoit's energy usage is quite low (0.015 kWh per hour of operation or about $7.88/year), its estimated lifetime cost was still right around average at $589.
-It lists for $200 up front, and its filters last six months and cost $35.
+It lists for $180 upfront, and its filters last six months and cost $35.

-The LV-PUR131's list price of $200 may seem enticing compared to other larger capacity models, but in the long run, it ends up costing about the same as models like the Coway, which offers much better performance.
-This makes the Levoit a poor value for most users.
+The LV-PUR131's list price may seem enticing compared to other larger capacity models, but in the long run, it ends up costing around the same as models like the Coway.
+This makes the Levoit lower value for most users.